More Than 35 Years of Experience in Domestic Violence Cases

 You need an advocate on your side.
-I am Anthony N. Palumbo, a partner at The Law Offices of Anthony N. Palumbo and a domestic violence attorney with more than 35 years of legal experience.
+I am Anthony N. Palumbo, a partner at The Law Offices of Anthony N. Palumbo and a family violence lawyer with more than 35 years of legal experience.

 Guiding You When You Face Multiple Proceedings